Arkanosis/microstatus/README.md

 microstatus is still under active design and not yet ready for mainstream usage.

+If you need something that's mostly usable *today* and can't wait for microstatus to be ready, have a look at [GoToSocial](https://docs.gotosocial.org/):
+* while still alpha software, it's already deployable and usable;
+* it's very lightweight, self-contained and easy to deploy;
+* it federates with Mastodon.

 ## Design goals

 microstatus aims at the following objectives: